go-roii/GC-SEAMS-Web/README.md

 # GC-SEAMS Web

-GC-SEAMS Web Application UI using Angular
+GC-SEAMS Web Application UI using Angular and Bootstrap